 Privately-owned aircraft may be used for official travel when it is the least costly means of transportation and is in the best interest of the State.
 The supervisor must evaluate the use of aircraft and may authorize use whenever it is the most economical means available or is otherwise in the best interest of the State.
 An employee must obtain prior approval from the department for each trip privately-owned aircraft will be used.

 If an employee is to act as pilot and carry passengers, he or she must comply with the requirements detailed in this chapter.
 See Pilot Qualifications and Insurance Requirements for more information.

 Reimbursement for the use of the employee's privately-owned aircraft is made at the rate of $.50 per mile.
+Reimbursement for Bargaining Unit 9 and 10 for the use of the employee’s privately-owned aircraft is made at the rate of $1.29 effective July 1, 2016.
 Distance is computed on the basis of shortest air route from origin to destination, using the specific route for air traffic whenever possible.
 Distance shown on the claim must be clearly marked "Air Distance".

 When substantiated by a receipt, reimbursement will be made for actual and necessary expenses for landing and parking fees in connection with the use of the aircraft.
 Reimbursement will not be allowed for storage or parking fees at the location where the privately-owned aircraft is normally stored.

 Private aircraft mileage is reportable and taxable.
 See Tax Withholding and Reporting Requirements for applicable tax rates.

 The travel expense claim (TEC) must include the following: